 Walkways under 24 inches can make it hard to move freely, especially with tools or carts.
 Tight paths also reduce air movement and increase the risk of brushing or damaging nearby plants.

-Standing water under benches or in trays is often a hidden problem.
-It can cause rot and mildew and attract gnats.
-To let water escape easily, use slatted benches and breathable flooring like gravel or pavers.
+Standing water under benches or in trays is a common but often overlooked problem.
+It promotes root rot and mildew growth, and attracts pests like fungus gnats.

 DIY vs. Pre-Built Greenhouses: Which One Works Best?